kuanrcl/MySQL_Cloud_Workshop/Lab0/Readme.md

-# Loading TCPH Data into HeatWave
+# Runng TPCH against MySQL HeatWave

 ## Generate TPCH Data
 We will be using the Oracle HeatWave github page as reference (https://github.com/oracle/heatwave-tpch)